Ledig stilling på Universitetet i Oslo

 The Department of Economics is the largest and highest ranked institute for economic research in Norway.
 The Department offers Bachelor's and Masters's programmes, as well as a doctoral programme with approximately 40 students.
 The department hosts a Centre for the study of Equality, Social Organization and Performance (ESOP) and a Centre for Public Economics, Oslo Fiscal Studies (OFS).

-2-3 PhD Research Fellow positions (SKO 1017) for the PhD programme are available at the Department of Economics:
+2 PhD Research Fellow positions (SKO 1017) for the PhD programme are available at the Department of Economics.

-The appointments are for a period of 3 years without teaching duties.
-However, the period of appointment may be prolonged for up to 1 year conditional on the candidate taking on teaching duties.
+The appointments are for a period of 4 years with 25% teaching duties.
 PhD Research Fellows will automatically be admitted to the Faculty of Social Sciences' PhD programme and benefit from the Faculty’s organized research training.

 The positions are not linked to specific topics or research projects.
 Applications from candidates in all fields of economics are encouraged and in particular in fields where the department has a strong research base and supervision capacity.

-Proven academic record: The PhD candidate must hold a 2-year Master's degree (including master’s dissertation) or an equivalent qualification in economics (120 ECTS).
-Candidates completing their Master's degrees (or equivalent) in the spring semester 2020 before August 1, 2020, may apply.
+Proven academic record: The PhD candidate must hold a 2-year Master's degree (including master’s dissertation) or an equivalent qualification in economics.
+Candidates completing their Master's degrees (or equivalent) in the spring semester 2021 before August 1, 2021, may apply.

 Candidates who have already completed economics courses at the postgraduate level in econometrics, microeconomics and/or macroeconomics will have a distinct advantage in the ranking of candidates, but strong candidates who lack this background can also be accepted, and will be required to take such courses as part of the PhD programme.
 Candidates with a degree from another institution than the University of Oslo will need to document qualifications based on detailed course descriptions and syllabuses.